-In accordance with articles 174-176 of the Law of 2010, the assets of the Fund are subject to a tax in the Grand Duchy of Luxembourg (taxe d'abonnement) of 0.05% p.a. or 0.01% p.a. at present, payable quarterly on the Fund's net assets reported at the end of each quarter.
+In accordance with articles 174-176 of the Law of 2010, the assets of the Fund are subject to a tax in the Grand Duchy of Luxembourg (taxe d'abonnement) of 0.01% p.a. at present, payable quarterly on the Fund's net assets reported at the end of each quarter.